dixslyf/mnist-digits-nb-nn/report/report.typ

 The naive Bayes classifier took 0.36 seconds (again, without GPU acceleration) to make predictions for the test set whereas the CNN took 3.35 seconds (with GPU acceleration via CUDA).
+The longer prediction time for the CNN is expected since CNNs have many more calculations to compute due to their more complex architecture compared to the naive Bayes classifier, despite using GPU acceleration
 The raw output metrics for testing can be found in `test_nb.json` and `test_nn.json`.

 = Evaluation Results and Discussion